 Cycling Medieval Towns in Costa Brava And The Pyrenees

 Els Jardins – right at the foot of the bridge Pont Vell.
 Simple rooms with local breakfast and very friendly staff.

-Santa Pau – a town invaded by Arabs, Romans and surrounded by dormant volcanoes
+Santa Pau – a town invaded by Arabs, and Romans and surrounded by dormant volcanoes

 Once upon a time…

-… There was a town invaded by Arabs, Romans and surrounded by dormant volcanoes.
+… There was a town invaded by Arabs, and Romans and surrounded by dormant volcanoes.

+Cycling Medieval Towns in Costa Brava And The Pyrenees